Benefits of Anti Fatigue Matting

 Insurance Companies consider matting one of the top 3 solutions to Slip & Fall problems.

 Matting is a factor in almost all plants where a new safety & productivity plan is implemented.
 It is considered the quickest and most affordable method to enhance safety and reduce workplace injuries and relieve fatigue and stress.

-A National Chain of restaurants claims that using anti-fatigue mats in their back prep area and dishwashing area has reduced glass breakage by 24%
+- A Natlional Chain of restaurants claims that using anti-fatigue mats in their back prep area and dishwashing area has reduced glass breakage by 24%

-A large Mid-West fulfillment business with assembly line operations have found that anti-fatigue matting has "Increased Productivity" by over 18% in the last 3 hours of an 8 hour work shift due to comfort and employees being "fresher".
+- A large Mid-West fulfillment business with assembly line operations have found that anti-fatigue matting has "Increased comfort and helped employees feel "fresher".

 Foot health problems affect a vast number of workers.
 Is your company taking steps to keep worker health on a firm footing?

 Dr. William Scholl, designer of the Dr. Scholl's foot product line, often commented, "When your feet hurt, you hurt all over."
 An employee's efficiency level, concentration, willingness to work and attitude greatly decrease when he is experiencing foot pain.
 This can lead to inattention on the part of employees, and, possibly, more injuries.